marshadn/InterviewHub/README.md

 │       └── [interviewId]
 │           └── page.jsx     # Interview page with dynamic routing
 ├── components               # Reusable UI components
-│   ├── ResumeUploader       # Component for uploading and analyzing resume content │   ├── FeedbackDisplay      # Component for displaying feedback from AI │   └── QuestionGenerator    # Component for generating questions based on role and skills ├── utils                    # Utility functions and constants └── styles                   # Tailwind CSS and other custom styling files
+│   ├── ResumeSkillMatcher   # Component for uploading and analyzing resume content as texts │   ├── MatchResultPage      # Component for displaying resume feedback from AI │   └── AskQuestions         # Component for generating questions based on role and skills
+|   └── Footer               # Around all footer section components are here
+|   └── Header               # Around all header section components are here
+├── utils                    # Utility functions and constants └── styles                   # Tailwind CSS and other custom styling files ├── home                     # Main home page of the site └── lib                      # db
+├── auth/sign-in             # Basic authentication

 ```